devByByron/Introduction-to-Artificial-Intelligence-AI-/README.md

 **Strengths of machines vs. humans**:

-- achines are great at quickly handling lots of data and doing repetitive jobs accurately.
+- Machines are great at quickly handling lots of data and doing repetitive jobs accurately.

 - Humans are better at being creative, understanding emotions, and using general knowledge—important for things like customer service.